 Salvinia is a State prohibited weed

-Why is it important to report salvinia sightings to DEDJTR?
+Why is it important to report salvinia sightings to Agriculture Victoria?

 Salvinia originated in South America and is a problematic weed in North America, Hawaii, the Philippines, South East Asia, PNG, India, Africa and New Zealand.
 In Australia it is declared as a prohibited weed in all States and Territories.

-Salvinia has small oval leaves that grow in opposite pairs on the leaf stem.
+Salvinia has small oval leaves, up to 5 cm long, that grow in opposite pairs on the leaf stem.
 These floating leaves are green and covered in waxy hairs which make the leaves water repellent.
-The leaf shape varies greatly depending on the growth stage of the plant and if the plant is crowded.

 Leaves of crowded plants are oblong in shape and deeply folded.